sys

 functions and also avoid having to interactively extract state from the return values of

-get_status/1
+get_status/1 or

-while debugging.
+get_status/2 while debugging.

-varies for different types of
+The value of varies for different types of

 processes.
-For a gen_server
+For a gen_server process, the returned

 is simply the callback module's state.
-For a gen_fsm
+For a gen_fsm process,

-is the tuple {CurrentStateName, CurrentStateData}
+is the tuple {CurrentStateName, CurrentStateData}.

-a list of tuples,
+For a gen_event process, a list of tuples,

 where each tuple corresponds to an event handler registered in the process and contains

-is the event handler's module name,
+{Module, Id, HandlerState}, where Module is the event handler's module name,

-is the handler's ID (which is the value false
+Id is the handler's ID (which is the value false if it was registered without

-an ID), and HandlerState
+an ID), and HandlerState is the handler's state.

-If the callback module exports a system_get_state/1
+If the callback module exports a system_get_state/1 function, it will be called in the

 target process to get its state.
-Its argument is the same as the Misc
+Its argument is the same as the Misc value returned by

 get_status/1,2, and the system_get_state/1